Date Snickers are a homemade version of the traditional candy bar, incorporating dates as a key ingredient.

 Nut-Free Date Snickers

-Replace the nut butter with sunflower butter or soy nut butter to create a nut-free version of Date Snickers.
+Replace the nut butter with sunflower or soy nut butter to create a nut-free version of Date Snickers.

 Top the chocolate-covered dates with large salt in place of nuts.